youyanggu/covid19_projections/about.md

 ## How our model is different

+While most models had been predicting [80-250k+ deaths](https://www.washingtonpost.com/politics/2020/04/02/grim-death-toll-projections-white-house-offered-monday-have-already-been-revised-upward/) in the US, we have consistently projected under 65k deaths since we first started this project on April 1.

 Unlike other models that try to create complex mathematical models to fit a curve, we try to simulate what is actually happening in the real world.
 This makes our model easy to interpret and understand.

 The goal of this project is to showcase the strengths of artificial intelligence to tackle one of the world's most difficult problems: predict the track of a pandemic.
 We want to show that you do not have to be an expert in epidemiology to be able to make accurate projections.
 In some cases, starting with a blank state may actually be beneficial by eliminating certain ill-conceived preconceptions.
 Here, we use a pure data-driven approach by letting the machine do the learning.